SanderMertens/flecs/README.md

 This is Flecs v2, which is a breaking change from v1.
 For the last v1 release, see: https://github.com/SanderMertens/flecs/releases/tag/v1.3

+If you have questions, suggestions or a Flecs project you'd like to show off, [join the Flecs Discord](https://discord.gg/MRSAZqb):

 ## What is an Entity Component System?
 ECS (Entity Component System) is a design pattern often found in gaming and simulation which produces code that is fast and reusable.
 Dynamic omposition is a first-class citizen in ECS, and there is a strict separation between data and behavior.
 A framework is an Entity Component System if it: